Tag: CRPS Cure

 CRPS chose to attack me in January 2020 after a routine surgery for a broken right wrist.
 Plunged into excruciating pain, I could not comprehend what was happening to me.
 I googled and googled trying to come to terms with my diagnosis.
 I cried for days as all sites confirmed the prognosis of ‘incurable’, ‘debilitating’.

-Until I dared the universe by typing in ‘cure for CRPS’.
-Not expecting any response, just ‘n0 results’, I was cheered to see the words ‘CRPS Italy’ and another Complex Truths.org. detailing treatments at clinics in North Italy.
+Then in desperation, I dared the universe by typing in ‘cure for CRPS’.
+Not expecting any response, just ‘n0 results’, the words ‘CRPS Italy surprised me.’
+This led me to the site Complex Truths.org. detailing treatments at clinics in North Italy.
 I read on, thankful I am a biochemist and could understand the medical jargon.

+I booked flights from Australia to Rome then a train trip to Genova for the end of February 2020.
 All seemed to be going well for me until Coronavirus erupted in North Italy just days before my flight.
 As the virus already threatened Asia through which I had to fly, I could not get a refund.
 I am so glad now because if I had not gone then in early 2020 during that small window of opportunity, then when would I have been able to?
-Australia and many countries closed their borders soon after and Covid 19 became a global pandemic.
+Australia and many countries closed their borders soon after and Covid 19 became a global pandemic for three years.

 LOCKDOWNS, 1, 2,3 and 4

-But instead of a restorative holiday afterwards, my husband and I had to flee Italy.
-While I was in hospital, lockdowns 1, 2 3 and 4 closed Italy.
+Instead of a restorative European holiday afterwards, my husband and I had to flee Italy.
+While I was in hospital in Genova, lockdowns 1, 2 3 and 4 closed Italy.
 There were no ristorantes or cafes open to enjoy the usual vibrancy of Italian life.
 Borders to the east and north had closed.
-Only the French Italian border was still open.
+Only the French- Italian border was still open.
 We set off from Genova railway station escorted by local police.
-All tourists had to leave.
+All tourists had to leave Italy as there were no hotels open.

 At that point, I knew I would write up my story about CRPS if I recovered so others would know of the ‘cure’.
 But one day at the airport we met a young ballet dancer, a mother with a teenage daughter and a very helpful young chef from Torquay, all trying to get flights home.
 Why not add the plight of these people into my book and write not a non-fictional true story but a blend of fiction and true life?

-As I could not edit the typing easily, I sent the book to Tellwell for a tidy up.
-The result is I believe the only novel with a CRPS affected character (Maggie).
+As I could not edit the typing easily, I sent the book to Tellwell Publishing for a tidy up.
+The result is, I believe, the only novel with a CRPS affected character (Maggie).
 But there are many other more interesting characters to meet, stranded in my last hotel.
 An inspiring novel based on a true story.
-Be encouraged on my women’s blog site./https://whisperingencouragement.com/

-Joni Scott is an Australian author with two published novels: Whispers through Time and The Last Hotel.
-Joni also co-hosts a women’s blog; https://whisperingencouragement.com/ and has her own website; https://joniscottauthor.com.
+Joni Scott is an Australian author with five published novels: Whispers through Time and The Last Hotel.
+Joni has her own website; https://joniscottauthor.com.

 The Last Hotel-Interview with Author